Gavemic U. Ary

-Gavemic U. Ary is an Indian cinematographer.
+Gavemic Ary is an Indian cinematographer.
+He began his career in the Indian film industry in the 2000s, working as an Assistant Cameraman under the mentorship of cinematographer Santosh Sivan.

-Early life and career

-Gavemic was born in Thanjavur, India and grew up in Pondicherry.
-His birthname was Hariharan, but upon converting to Buddhism, he changed his name to Gavemic U. Ary.
+Life

 He began his career in Indian film productions in the 2000s, when he started working as an Assistant Cameraman under the supervision of cinematographer Santosh Sivan.

 His first film as a cinematographer was the 2012 independent film Mastram, which followed the journey of a writer, in which he used the Arri Alexa.